EthanSK/Menu-Bar-Dock/notes.md

   `curl https://api.github.com/repos/EthanSK/Menu-Bar-Dock/releases/latest`

-- When exporting, first validate the app, then distribute it and make sure to upload to Apple's notary sevices or it will give a warning when tryna open it normally (and chrome will say that the download is potentially dodgy)
+- When exporting, distribute it and make sure to upload to Apple's notary sevices or it will give a warning when tryna open it normally (and chrome will say that the download is potentially dodgy)

+- We disabled app sandbox because otherwise it can't quit apps using the dropdown menu on right click